mebble/medley/CONTRIBUTING.md

 ## Publish the package

 First, commit and tag the latest commit with the new bumped version, prefixed with "v".
-Then push all changes on the main branch, and then push the tag:
+Then push all changes along with the tags:

 ```
 git commit
 git tag v<new-version>
-git push
-git push origin v<new-version>
+git push origin --follow-tags
 ```